aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/manage-paragraph/_index.md

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentation/) class.
 2. Access the relevant slide's reference through its index.
 3. Add a Rectangle [AutoShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/autoshape/) to the slide.
-4. Get the ITextFrame associated with the [AutoShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/autoshape/).
+4. Get the `TextFrame` associated with the [AutoShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/autoshape/).
-5. Create two [Paragraph](https://reference.aspose.com/slides/nodejs-java/aspose.slides/paragraph/) objects and add them to the `IParagraphs` collection of the [TextFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/textframe/).
+5. Create two [Paragraph](https://reference.aspose.com/slides/nodejs-java/aspose.slides/paragraph/) objects and add them to the `Paragraphs` collection of the [TextFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/textframe/).
-6. Create three [Portion](https://reference.aspose.com/slides/nodejs-java/aspose.slides/portion/) objects for each new `IParagraph` (two Portion objects for default Paragraph) and add each `IPortion` object to the IPortion collection of each `IParagraph`.
+6. Create three [Portion](https://reference.aspose.com/slides/nodejs-java/aspose.slides/portion/) objects for each new `Paragraph` (two Portion objects for default Paragraph) and add each `Portion` object to the Portion collection of each `Paragraph`.
 7. Set some text for each portion.
-8. Apply your preferred formatting features to each portion using the formatting properties exposed by the `IPortion` object.
+8. Apply your preferred formatting features to each portion using the formatting properties exposed by the `Portion` object.
 9. Save the modified presentation.

-This Javascript code is an implementation of the steps for adding paragraphs containing portions:
+This JavaScript code is an implementation of the steps for adding paragraphs containing portions:

 ```javascript
 // Instantiate a Presentation class that represents a PPTX file